Best Port-wide Planning Practices to Improve Air Quality

-- Emissions inventories should be based on Port Emissions Inventory Guidance: Methodologies for Estimating Port-Related and Goods Movement Mobile Source Emissions (PDF)(233 pp, 5 MB, EPA-420-B-20-046, September 2020).
-See Section 2 of for further details on developing an inventory.
+- Emissions inventories should be based on Port Emissions Inventory Guidance: Methodologies for Estimating Port-Related and Goods Movement Mobile Source Emissions (pdf) (April 2022, EPA-420-B-22-011).
+See Section 2 for further details on planning an inventory.

 - It is good practice to publish emissions inventories online as a resource for communities and other stakeholders.
 Updating inventories periodically to evaluate the impact of emissions reduction activities and to capture changing trends in emissions sources is a good practice as well.

 - While comprehensive port-wide inventories provide the most information, port operators can prioritize and choose to focus first on equipment they own, specific terminals, specific mobile source sectors, or specific fleets of interest.
 Port operators can expand inventories to other fleets or mobile source sectors over time to create a more comprehensive assessment of emissions sources and reduction opportunities.